 Two types of data are used in the construction of the Index: existing data from other data providers ("secondary data"), and new data gathered via a multi-country expert researcher survey ("primary data").
 The survey consists of a set of questions - scored on a scale of 0 - 10 - on issues regarding policy, regulation, and various other aspects around broadband and affordable access to the Internet.
-The questions were specifically designed by the Alliance for Affordable Internet, the Web Foundation and its advisers.
+The questions were specifically designed by the Alliance for Affordable Internet, the Web Foundation, and its advisers.
 These primary data, based on and aligned with the A4AI Best Practices, attempt to assess the extent to which countries have achieved a policy and regulatory environment that reflects the best practice outcomes.
+Association for Progressive Communications, Cisco, DIRSI, Ericsson, Google, LIRNEasia, the Internet Society, Microsoft, Research ICT Africa, USAID and the Web Foundation -provided valuable inputs and advice during the Affordability Report review workshop that took place in Cape Town in November 2014 and on earlier drafts.